AP Top 25 Takeaways: Week before showdown, Wisconsin exposed

 As long as the Ducks keep winning they should be in the playoff discussion, but, oh, what could have been: Think back to that Week 1 loss to Auburn.
 A dropped TD pass.
 A fumble near the goal line.
 A missed short field goal.
 Some poor clock management while nursing a lead.
 Eliminate any one or two of these and Oregon would be unbeaten.

-AROUND THE COUNTRY: Clemson’s Trevor Lawrence threw two more interceptions against Louisville to give him eight on the season, double last year’s total.
+AROUND THE COUNTRY: No. 16 Michigan lost another big game, this time at Penn State.
+At least this one was close.
+But watching Wolverines receiver Ronnie Bell crying on the sideline after dropping a would-be late touchdown was a good reminder that they’re just kids and watching them fail is no fun. … Memphis freshman running back Kenneth Gainwell became the first FBS player to have 200 yards receiving and 100 rushing in the same game since Louisiana Tech’s Troy Edwards of Louisiana Tech did it in 1997. … Clemson’s Trevor Lawrence threw two more interceptions against Louisville to give him eight on the season, double last year’s total.
 It’s hard to make too much of the sophomore’s spotty decision making.
 Clemson is so good and its ACC competition is so outclassed, the Tigers can easily mask Lawrence’s mistakes and hope he fixes whatever is wrong. … Outside of Clemson, the ACC might as well be random results generator.
 The chaotic Coastal Division produced two overtime games on Saturday.
 A week after Miami beat Virginia the ‘Canes gave one away to Georgia Tech, which had looked like the one Coastal team too bad to be factor in the division race.
 In the other OT game, Virginia Tech and North Carolina set an ACC record by playing six extra possessions, the final three in the new 2-point shootout format.
 Meanwhile, Virginia followed-up losing at Miami by crushing Duke.
 The Cavaliers, preseason favorites in the Coastal, are in first and looking good to become the seventh team to win the division in seven years.
 There is still plenty of opportunity for chaos. … In LSU’s seventh game of the season, Joe Burrow set the school record for touchdown passes in a season.
 He also showed a side of himself the quarterback would have preferred to keep covered. … The Pac-12 has some of that ACC unpredictability, too.
 Oregon State upset Cal in Berkeley, giving the Beavers two conference road wins for the first time since 2013. … Surprise team that you probably have not noticed: Ball State improved to 3-0 in the MAC by trouncing perennial contender Toledo. … Missouri will be this week’s one-and-done team in the AP Top 25.
 The Tigers lost at Vanderbilt , a week after the Commodores were beaten by UNLV.
 The UNLV game put Derek Mason squarely on the hot seat, but the coach responded .
 Literally.
+It was a good day in general for coaches on the hot seat, with Lovie Smith scoring his biggest victory in four years at Illinois and Steve Addazio leading Boston College to blowout of North Carolina State in another ACC result that didn’t make a ton of sense.

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at https://podcastone.com/AP-Top-25-College-Football-Podcast